DavidPal/whitespace-format-rust/README.md

     foo.txt  my_project/
 ```
 This command can be used as a validation step before checking the source files
 into a version control system.
-The command outputs non-zero exit code if any
+The command outputs a non-zero exit code if any
 of the files would be formatted.

 ### Options